Synthetic media: Interactive media synthesis

 AI-generated media can be used to develop a hybrid graphics system that could be used in video games, movies, and virtual reality, as well as text-based games such as AI Dungeon 2, which uses either GPT-2 or GPT-3 to allow for near-infinite possibilities that are otherwise impossible to create through traditional game development methods.
 Computer hardware company Nvidia has also worked on developed AI-generated video game demos, such as a model that can generate an interactive game based on non-interactive videos.
-Through procedural generation, synthetic media techniques may eventually be used to "help designers and developers create art assets, design levels, and even build entire games from the ground up."

 Concerns and controversies

+Apart from organizational attack, political organizations and leaders are more suffered from such deep fake videos.
+In 2022, a deep fake was released where Ukraine president was calling for a surrender the fight against Russia.
+The video shows Ukrainian president telling his soldiers to lay down their arms and surrender.

 Deepfakes have been used to misrepresent well-known politicians in videos.
 In separate videos, the face of the Argentine President Mauricio Macri has been replaced by the face of Adolf Hitler, and Angela Merkel's face has been replaced with Donald Trump's.

 In June 2019, a downloadable Windows and Linux application called DeepNude was released which used neural networks, specifically generative adversarial networks, to remove clothing from images of women.
 The app had both a paid and unpaid version, the paid version costing $50.
 On June 27 the creators removed the application and refunded consumers.